 The PCEP team discovered some locations where the gap between the station platform and the new EMU boarding threshold is longer than the portable ADA ramp.
 The PCEP team completed its survey of all of the station platforms and has temporarily corrected the problem until new longer ramps are received from Stadler.
-The design is complete and fabrication of the test item is underway; delivery of the test item is expected in November 2024.
+The design and fabrication of the test item is complete and testing to verify proper fit will be conducted in December 2024.